SEIR-822/installfest-822/README.md

 # Installfest

 Follow these instructions to set up your laptop for work in SEI.
-If you've previously set up a development environment on your computer, you may wish to skip some of these steps; do not do so without first checking with a consultant!
+If you've previously set up a development environment on your computer, you may wish to skip some of these steps; do not do so without first checking with an instructor!

-If at any point you are unsure of whether you have done something correctly, ask a consultant.
+If at any point you are unsure of whether you have done something correctly, ask an instructor.
 It's important in many cases that we do these steps in order.
 In general, if you receive no output, the command has executed successfully.
 (No news is good news.)
-If you receive output in your terminal that you didn't expect, please notify a consultant.
+If you receive output in your terminal that you didn't expect, please notify an instructor.

 **The goal of this is not for you to fully understand everything that is being set up on your computer or what all of these tools do!** You should be focused on following along and completing the instructions.
 If you have any specific questions about anything you do today, we will be happy to answer after Installfest is complete.